DbIHbKA/emacs-kicker/README.md

  If you type `import` and hit `SPC` you will get a module completion.
 Type `d.b.l` and hit `RET` and you should get `Data.ByteString.Lazy`.
   * to qualify import: `C-c C-q`
   * to sort and indent the imports: `C-c C-.`

+## Python mode

+#### ELPY
+  Elpy is an extension for the Emacs text editor to work with Python projects.
+[Read more...](http://elpy.readthedocs.org/en/latest/introduction.html)